-The new Ford Mondeo has been in the pipeline for a long time now, but we now know that the official release date is in the final quarter of 2014.
-The car is highly anticipated, bringing the new Ford family face to the popular saloon model along with a new range of engines and technology.
+The new Ford Mondeo has been a long time coming but we now know that the official release date is in the final quarter of 2014.
+The car is highly anticipated, bringing the new Ford family face to the popular saloon model along with a new range of engines and advanced technology.

 There will even be a Ford Mondeo Hybrid, and we've had the chance to drive one - we were impressed with emissions of less than 99g/km of CO2 and over 65mpg fuel economy.
 However, thanks to the 188bhp provided by the 2.0-litre petrol engine combined with an electric motor, it feels very nimble.

 Ford UK boss Mark Ovenden confirmed to Auto Express that there would be no further delays to the Mondeo's debut in the UK.
 “It will be with us in the final quarter of next year,” he said.

 However, Ovenden was less forthcoming on whether we will get a facelifted version of the model initially revealed as the Fusion at the Detroit Motor Show in January 2012.